Tech Insight | Cloud Security

 How leading penetration testing companies integrate manual & automated coverage

 Strong Kubernetes testing programs combine continuous visibility with deep human-led assessment.
-Redbot Sentry monitors control-plane drift, CVEs, and unsigned images continuously across checklist areas like API, identity, secrets, and supply-chain controls.
-Manual deep-dive testing led by senior engineers then exercises creative attack paths across all ten categories, delivering replayable proof-of-concept scripts and a remediation workshop.
+Continuous monitoring helps identify control-plane drift, CVEs, and unsigned images across checklist areas like API, identity, secrets, and supply-chain controls.
+Manual deep-dive testing led by senior engineers then exercises creative attack paths across all ten categories, delivering replayable proof-of-concept scripts and remediation guidance.

 01